 Division Using an Array

-I decompose 125 into \(100\; + \;25\), which are 2 multiples of 5.
+I decomposed 125 into \(100\; + \;25\), which are 2 multiples of 5.
 This makes division easier.

 \(20\; + \;5\; = \;25\)

-They will then be able to conclude that Mrs. Langlois will be able to give out stickers for 25 days.
+I can conclude that Mrs. Langlois will be able to give out stickers for 25 days.

 Strategy 2

-Division Using the Double Number Line
+Division Using a Number Line

 \(\begin{array}{l}100 \div 5 = 20\\25 \div 5 = 5\\20 + 5 = 25\end{array}\)

-They will then be able to conclude that Mrs. Langlois will be able to give out stickers for 25 days.
+I can conclude that Mrs. Langlois will be able to give out stickers for 25 days.

 Example 2